 We are here to help

-If you need any help getting on track with your HeavyJob training, we update HCSS Academy and Support Help Articles regularly.
+If you need any help getting on track with your HeavyJob training, we update HCSS Academy and the Support Help Articles regularly.
 Always call our support if something is taking you longer than a few minutes to answer on your own.
-You can find us by phone, email or chat.
+You can find us by phone, email, or chat.
 Leave a comment to let us know what you do to help train better in the field.
 We’d love to hear from you.
-If you’re looking for a learning experience to jump-start your success journey, we are hosting an HCSS Learning Summit from March 8-12 from trainers and industry experts on how to get more use from your HCSS products.
+If you’re looking for a learning experience to jump-start your success journey, we are hosting an HCSS Learning Summit from March 8-12 with trainers and industry experts on how to get more use from your HCSS products.